• Skip to content

 Disposal and payment occur over different royalty periods

-If payment of the invoice was received in any month after August 2017, the unrealised foreign exchange gain or loss would need to be calculated in the same manner for each royalty period that payment remains outstanding.
+Note: If in the above example, payment of the invoice was received in October 2024, the disposal value is still returned in the July 2024 royalty return and the realised foreign exchange gain or loss would need to be calculated in the same manner for the October 2024 royalty return (when the payment was received).

 • Previous